 Editor’s note: We recently wished Aidan the giraffe well on his journey to Kansas City Zoo!
 You can read more about the preparation behind this journey below.

 In the near future, we’ll be wishing two-year-old giraffe Aidan well as he heads west to join a new tower.
 Under a recommendation from the Association of Zoos and Aquariums’ Species Survival Plan (SSP) for his species, he will soon be heading to Kansas City Zoo to hopefully sire some young of his own in a few years.
 SSPs are important to making sure AZA-accredited zoos have healthy, genetically diverse populations of animal residents.

 Our animal care staff is helping him prepare for his big move.
 We know what you’re thinking: How do you move a giraffe across the country?

 Moving an animal is a huge undertaking and requires many months of careful planning.
 Fortunately, our Animal Registrar, Sebastian, has taken all the steps necessary to get this move going, including creating a contract, exchanging permits, contacting a shipping coordinator, securing an experienced animal transporter and setting up a shipping date.

-According to Animal Curator Chelsea Herman, Aiden is a very calm, brave and confident giraffe.
+According to Animal Curator Chelsea Herman, Aidan is a very calm, brave and confident giraffe.
 “He is always willing to try new things or go where keepers ask him to, especially if there are crackers involved!” said Chelsea.
-“Aiden is super smart and learned target and hoof trimming behaviors very quickly.”
+“Aidan is super smart and learned target and hoof trimming behaviors very quickly.”

-While we are sad to see him go, we know Aiden will be in excellent care at his future home and will have the amazing (and important) opportunity to boost the population of Masai giraffes.
-We will be posting further updates on Aiden’s transfer, so be sure to follow his journey on Facebook, Twitter and Instagram!
+While we are sad to see him go, we know Aidan will be in excellent care at his future home and will have the amazing (and important) opportunity to boost the population of Masai giraffes.
+We will be posting further updates on Aidan’s transfer, so be sure to follow his journey on Facebook, Twitter and Instagram!